 The budget year entries include data on the agency's request, including reduced resource packages and enhancement packages for which the agency is seeking funding and support.
-FY 2023 is the budget year that will be addressed in the September 2021 budget submission.
+FY 2025 is the budget year that will be addressed in the September 2023 budget submission.
+Only agencies statutorily required to submit biennial budgets (mostly regulatory boards) will need to provide out year information (FY 2025).

 Agencies enter budget year request data in Column 8, accounting for approved funds, plus all other agency funding sources available in that year.
 Column 9 represents the total agency budget request, with the exception of enhancement packages.
-The FY 2023 budget request represents the best estimate of the agency's performance, within allocated resources.
+The FY 2025 budget request represents the best estimate of the agency's performance, within allocated resources.
 The Division of the Budget outlines certain criteria to be met for these requests, such as adjustments for estimated population or caseload changes.
 The agency budget requests are represented as an agency total on the various forms.
 Internal management initiatives or reorganizations that do not require additional funding or a change to the mission and goals of the agency can be represented in these budget scenarios.
 A significant change in policy direction should be discussed as an enhancement package, which is described below.